kircherlab/ReMM/workflow/README.md

 ## Main workflow

-This is the `Snakemake` file.
+This is the `Snakefile` file.
 It includes the multiple subworkflows.
 Also it contains the all rule (the first rule).
 This one is run when no file or rule is given to the Snakemake run (it is calles `all`).
 Then multiple all rules are defined for each sub workflow.
 Like `all_evaluate` to generate all output files from the evaluate workflow.

 ## Main sub-workflows